jundalisay/sp/content/en/research/ricardo/principles/chapter-01.md

  <!-- he would necessarily receive twice the former quantity in exchange for it. -->

+I agree that labour or corn can accurately be the measure as long as:
-If this were true, if the labourer's reward were always proportional to what he produced, and if his commodity would purchase the equal amount of corn then yes, labour or corn might accurately measure the variations of other things.
+- the labourer's reward were always proportional to what he produced, and
+- his commodity would purchase the equal amount of corn

 <!-- the quantity of labour bestowed on a commodity, and the quantity of labour which that commodity would purchase, would be equal, and either :  -->

 **But they are not equal.**

-Labour is an invariable standard correctly indicating the variations of other things/
+Labour is an invariable standard correctly indicating the variations of other things.

-Corn is subject to as many fluctuations as the commodities compared with it.
+Corn is subject to as many fluctuations as the commodities compared with it.*

+{{< n n="Ricardo fails to understand that corn is just shorthand or a symbol for life.
+Life is still life while the person is alive." >}}

 Smith showed the insufficiency of a variable medium, such as gold and silver, for determining the varying value of other things.